 If you are processing the payroll for businesses, it is wise to check that no employee receives more than the maximum superannuation contribution, unless instructed by the employee’s financial planner or accountant to do so.

+Check what the current superannuation contribution caps are.
 If employees or owners appear to be near or over the maximum the bookkeeper should notify the person in question.

 Maximise those tax deductions – Superannuation

 While Superannuation Guarantee is not due till the 28th of July, in order to get the income tax deduction in this financial year, the superannuation must have been paid through your bank account before 30 June.
-Effective technique: use a Superannuation Clearing House.

 There are a number of ways Miss Efficiency can help with your bookkeeping and end of financial year processes, check them out here.